1869 Texas Senate election: Background

 Texas underwent military occupation as a part of Reconstruction following the defeat of the Confederate States of America in the Civil War.
 The state adopted a new constitution in 1866 and held legislative elections, which were won primarily by conservative White Democrats.
 The legislature refused to adopt the Thirteenth Amendment and instead passed laws establishing "black codes" to attempt to maintain a system of white supremacy.
 This legislature was declared provisional after the passage of the First Reconstruction Act by Congress in 1867 as the state government underwent a full military takeover.
 Any elected official who had failed to take a "Test Oath" had been removed by April 1869.

 A new constitutional convention was called in June 1868, but it did not adjourn until February 1869.
 A new election was initially planned for the Spring, but it was not held until the end of the year.
 Elections for governor and the legislature were held concurrently with the election to ratify the state's new constitution.

 Results

 Republicans won a majority of seats, securing nineteen while Democrats won nine.
 Two conservative independents also won seats.
 Two African Americans, George Ruby and Matthew Gaines, were among the Republicans elected, the first to do so in the state's history.
+Many of the other Republicans elected were scalawags, southern Whites who nonetheless sided with Reconstruction.
+Outside of regions with substantial freedman populations, Republicans also found voter support in the heavily German-immigrant Hill Country, as well as in West Texas.
 Every elected Republican was considered a Radical Republican except for Andrew Evans, who was unseated in an election contest shortly after taking office and replaced by Radical Republican S.W.
 Ford.

+Close races

+Seats where the margin of victory was under 10%: